 Welcome to handsfreemichigan.com, the official webpage of the Hands Free Michigan campaign.
-The purpose of handsfreemichigan.com, which was created by the Transportation Improvement Association (TIA) on September 24, 2016, is to provide information regarding the hands-free movement TIA is leading in Michigan.
+The purpose of handsfreemichigan.com, which was created by the Transportation Improvement Association (TIA) on September 24, 2016, is to provide information regarding the hands-free movement TIA and victims are leading in Michigan.

-TIA recognizes that Michigan’s current texting law, MCL 257.602b, is too specific to texting and is extremely difficult to enforce.
-Since portable electronic devices now have numerous capabilities (i.e. social media, e-mail, video chat, a variety of apps, etc.) that drivers are engaging in, more than 20 states in the nation have a hands-free law.
+TIA and victims recognize that Michigan’s current texting law, MCL 257.602b, is too specific to texting and is extremely difficult to enforce.
+Since portable electronic devices now have numerous capabilities (i.e. social media, e-mail, video chat, a variety of apps, etc.) that drivers are engaging in, 26 states in the nation have a hands-free law.
 Those states clearly recognize a driver must keep their eyes on the road and hands on the wheel to safely operate a motor vehicle.
 MCL 257.602b also does not contain a penalty significant enough to deter distracted driving.

 Distracted driving is any activity that diverts attention from driving.
 Texting is the most alarming distraction.
 Sending or reading a text takes your eyes off the road for 5 seconds.
 At 55 mph, that’s like driving the length of an entire football field with your eyes closed.